 - Your real level of experience (If you have strong experience with accounting, you have encountered difficult tasks in your practice.
 Oppositely, if you did accounting only at school, and at the basic level, you would struggle to recall a tough task you had to address.)

-- The way you think about problems, and about solving them.
-(Once you describe the toughest task, interviewers will ask you to elaborate on it with your solution of the problem.)
+- The way you think about problems and solve them (Once you describe the toughest task, interviewers will ask you to tell them about the solution–if you found any)

 Choose a task you solved

-Think about it for a moment.
-If you presented a task that you failed to solve, it would create a bad picture about your accounting skills.
+If you talked about a task that you eventually failed to solve, it would create a bad picture about your accounting skills in their eyes.
 You should always talk about the problem that you managed to solve at the end.
 Whether it really was the most difficult one you have ever encountered doesn’t matter.

 No experience with difficult tasks?

 I have no experience with tough accounting tasks.
-I was able to solve everything so far, using my knowledge and IAS.
-However, if there was a difficult task I was not able to solve, I would consult one of my colleagues, or I would try to find the solution on the internet.
+I have managed to address every problem at school.
+However, if there was a difficult task, I would consult one of my senior colleagues, or I would look for the solution on the internet.
 I am a member of some accounting forums where I can consult experienced accountants.
 I have already used their help a few times.